Querent-ai/querent-docs/querent/docs/guides/generated_events.md

 - **Company Ticker (Optional):** If the entity is a publicly traded company, the company's stock symbol should be included.
 This is added as a property of the entity node.
 - **Sentiment:** Indicates the overall sentiment of the analyzed content—negative, neutral, or positive.
 - **Sentiment Score:** A numerical representation of the sentiment intensity or confidence.
 - **Predicate:** Defines the relationship between the entity and the sentiment nodes.
-This is consistently labeled as "has_sentiment," signifying that the specific sentiment is associated with the entity.
+This is consistently labeled as "has_sentiment".
 - **Topic Type:** Identifies the category of the article or content.
 This is added as a property of the predicate.
 - **Author (Optional):** The creator of the content.
 This is added as a property of the predicate.
 - **URL (Optional):** The web address where the original article or content can be found.
 This is added as a property of the predicate.